davidmreed/nonskating.club/content/guides/head-nso.md

 ##### Accommodations

 To ensure that roller derby remains accessible and equitable, we ask the teams to discuss any _accommodations_ needed by their skaters.
-An accommodation is a modification of the standard practice to make it accessible to a person who has a disability.
+An accommodation is a modification of standard practice to make it accessible to a person who has needs distinct from what the rules anticipate.

-Historically, the discussion of accommodations has focused heavily on skaters who are deaf or hard of hearing, with accommodation requests focusing on when and if an Illegal Exit or Insubordination penalty would be given and on touch-based cueing in the penalty box.
+Historically, the discussion of accommodations has focused heavily on skaters who are deaf or hard of hearing, with accommodation requests focusing on when and if an Illegal Exit or Insubordination penalty would be given for failing to leave the track and on touch-based cueing in the penalty box.

+I believe in "accommodating-by-default roller derby".
+I open this section of the captains and coaches meeting by discussing the accommodating practices that teams may expect from the officials as a baseline.
+I then ask them to describe any _further_ accommodations their skaters require only in terms of the modification they need, and ask that they not disclose skaters' medical information.

+The accommodating baseline boils down to:

+1. Officials will ensure that a skater understands they are being penalized and has an opportunity to react before assessing a second penalty.
+1. In the penalty box, officials will give loud verbal cues and perform the standard visual cues in the skater's peripheral vision.

+I strongly discourage touch-based cueing in the penalty box.
+I advise captains that we make this available only if there is no other way to accommodate a skater's needs, because many officials prefer not to use touch-based cueing.
+I may need to re-arrange my staffing to make that accommodation available.
+If touch is the only way to accommodate a skater, they are asked to place one hand, palm up, behind them to be tapped with a pencil or clipboard.

+Accommodating practices do vary by region, and historic practices persist by inertia.
+Always focus on the needs of the skaters and of the officiating crew.

 #### Officials Meeting